-It might often happen that, you notice a sort of discomfort in your calf or tightening of the leg muscle while running.
+It often happens that you notice a sort of discomfort in your calf or tightening of the leg muscle while running.
 There can be many reasons for this pain like putting too much pressure and such.
 However, the leading reason is under your feet.
 Your shoes cause all the discomfort.

 Our Top 3 Picks For Best Running Shoes For Calf Pain